OLD - Ibiza-voice.com - Interview Posted: 21/April/2004

 Is there something else we've missed out on above, or anything you'd like to get off your chest?

 I believe that the human being has been badly educated from day one.
-If we were all to be taught that this here is heaven (earth = heaven) and that we're all already here in Heaven it would screw up hate totally.
+If we were all taught that this here is heaven (earth = heaven) and that we're all already here in Heaven it would screw up hate totally.

 "Hey there, Mr Terrorist welcome to Heaven, isn't it great?
 What's that?
 Where's your promised twenty-five virgins ?

 Female, male, or a random cocktail of both?
 Black, white, Asian, Arabic - what a choice you have here in Heaven on Earth.
-Listen when you've finished getting frustrated trying to having sex with 25 virgins, get to Ibiza for the Space Ibiza Club opening where the sexually liberated from all over the world know how to get off and on then off again.
+Listen when you've finished getting frustrated trying to having sex with 25 virgins, get to Ibiza for the Space Ibiza Club opening where the sexually liberated from all over the world know how to get off and on, then off again.
 Oh and before you go, drop into the ‘Thai Rose' massage house, ask for Jit, she'll make sure your limbs are ready for all that jumping around on the floor you'll feel like doing when the music hits you for the very first time in your life.
-Yeah, you too man, Shalom, go in peace, enjoy to the full and hey wear the yashmak over your face when you start dancing amongst the bikini clad boys and girls - it will drive them crazy, they'll love you for it..."
+Yeah, you too man, Shalom, go in peace, enjoy to the full and hey wear the yashmak over your face when you start dancing amongst the bikini clad boys and girls - it will drive them crazy for you..."

 I'm being a bit flippant here, because it takes time to change generations of programming, but you get the picture